SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 #### *Automobilista 2*

 *Automobilista 2* does not provide any data interface for initial setup information as well.
 So you must take care here, that everything is entered correctly into the settings tool, before you head out onto the track.

-The integration for *Automobilista 2* does not support pitstop handling yet, so having correct setup information in the settings is not so important in the moment.
+It is very important, that you do not use the *Automobilista 2* ICM on your own, if you want Jona to control the pitstop settings.
+Furthermore, you must leave *all* repairs selected in the default pitstop strategy and select *no tyre change* in the default pitstop strategy as well.
+Not complying with this requirements will give you funny results at least.

 ### Race & Setup database